stedonnelly/windy-api/README.md

 - `lclouds`, `mclouds`, `hclouds` - Low/medium/high clouds
 - `gh` - Geopotential height
 - `ptype` - Precipitation type

+### Model Parameter Checking

+Upon submitting a request to the Windy API the request is validated.
+If a parameter is requested for a model that does not support it, the incompatible parameters will automatically be removed from the request on validation.

 ### Detailed Examples